-You have seen me hanging out in very luxurious resorts in Maldives, but I have also seen the other side of island hopping in this country.
+You have seen me hanging out in very luxurious resorts in Maldives, but I have also seen the other side of island hopping in Maldives.
 Maldives tourism is booming and not only for luxury travelers.
 Since a couple years local islands in Maldives are open to tourists and guesthouses are popping up.
 A trip to the Maldives is no longer just for honeymooners, but how does traveling in Maldives work?

 Traveling in a country that consist of more than a thousand islands is not like your standard trip.
 Getting around in Maldives already is an adventure in itself.
 Staying on a local island is the best way to get a feel with the country.
+Looking to do Maldives on a budget?
+Surely this is possible!
+Take for example Hulhumale Island, basically the international airport island, which also has amazing beaches.
+A bus to your hotel don't cost more than $2 and they have some very nice guesthouses.
+Click on the link to find a complete Hulhumale guide.

 Scuba diving in the Vaavu Atoll